Brighton Recovery Center for Women

 Our Vision: Women are encouraged to have safe, healthy and positive attitudes that value sobriety and ongoing recovery leading to successful lives.

-Brighton Recovery Center for Women is a 100-bed facility located in Boone County that utilizes the recovery dynamics curriculum and is a peer-driven model of recovery, a program that helps women recover from chronic substance abuse and addiction, and move toward a life of sobriety and productivity.
-The focus is to help the women change their behavior, skills, and attitudes related to their addictive lifestyles.
-Brighton Recovery Center takes a long-term, holistic approach to recovery that is comprised of four distinct modules of progression and ultimately connected to an array of Brighton Center services.
+Brighton Recovery Center for Women is a 100-bed facility located in Boone County that utilizes the recovery dynamics curriculum and is a peer-driven model of recovery.
+The program helps women recover from chronic substance use disorder and addiction, and move toward a life of sobriety and productivity.
+The focus is to help women change their behavior, skills, and attitudes.
+BRC takes a long-term, holistic approach to recovery that is comprised of four distinct modules of progression and is ultimately connected to an array of Brighton Center services.
+On average, women spend 9-12 months immersed in a supportive environment that holistically allows them to recover from the effects of addiction and rebuild their lives.

 The four distinct components are:

-- Safe Off the Streets (SOS) - Provides safe, non-medical environment to begin deciding on a plan of recovery
+- Safe Off the Streets (SOS) - Provides a safe, non-medical environment to begin deciding on a plan of recovery

 - Motivational Tracks - Provides a low-pressure environment for committing to the process of recovery so that participants can experience the hope of change